 The Holy Cross Chapel provides daily worship following the liturgical calendar of the Orthodox Church.
 Not only is it a place to learn to serve in the altar and to preach, it is a vibrant beacon that illuminates the whole campus.

 Intramural and pick-up sports and the state-of-the-art Leadership 100 Fitness Center provide students with opportunities for competition and physical exercise.

 The Athletics Committee coordinates events on campus to support fellowship, active lifestyles, and friendly, Christian competition.
 The athletic program currently hosts four major intramural sports throughout the year: flag football, basketball, and co-ed soccer and volleyball in addition to the very popular annual Hellenic College vs. Holy Cross football and basketball games.

 Marriage and Family Life

-Currently, about one fourth of the students of Hellenic College Holy Cross are married, and most of them live in comfortable, on-campus apartments.
-Married students and their families share a community that is warm and supportive through all the challenges of college and seminary life.
+About one quarter of the students at HCHC are married, and most of these families live on campus.
+HCHC strives to provide a warm and supportive environment to help these families face the challenges of college and seminary life.

 The Married Student Association (MSA) was formed to address the unique social, spiritual, physical, and emotional needs of families on campus.
 It provides a forum for growth and support through educational presentations and discussions, including workshops, lectures, and retreats led by experienced clergy, lay leaders, and professionals.